appsemble/appsemble/packages/studio/changes/added/teams.md

-Add support for teams in organizations
+Add support for teams in apps